What are the different types of product costs and selling prices?

 Last buy price

-After a purchase order is received and costed, the last buy price is recorded for that specific location you're working in.
+After a purchase order is received and costed, the last buy price is recorded for that specific product and location you're working in.

-To manually edit this value, edit the product and directly update the last buy price.
+To manually edit this value, edit the product and directly update the last buy price, or via the data import function with the products or product attributes data types.

 Unit cost price